ssh4net/UnRAWer/README.md

 `highlights = 3`

 ### aberrations
-Correction of chromatic aberrations; (red multiplier, blue multiplier)
+Correction of chromatic aberrations (red multiplier, blue multiplier)

 `aberrations = 1.0, 1.0`

 ### Denoise before debayering.
-Do not recommended to use both wavelet denoising and FBDD noise reduction!
+It is not recommended to use both wavelet denoising and FBDD noise reduction!
 - 0 - disabled
 - 1 - wavelength
 - 2 - fbdd